NativeScript/push-plugin/README.md

 #### Parameters of the onMessageReceived Callback

-Depending on the notification event and payload, the `onMessageReceived` callback is invoked with up to three arguments.
+Depending on the notification event and payload, the `onMessageReceived` callback is invoked with two arguments.

-* `message` - *String*.
-A string representation of the `data.message` value in the notification payload.
 * `stringifiedData` - *String*.
 A stringified JSON representation of the `data` value in the notification payload.
 * `fcmNotification` - `RemoteMessage.Notification`.
 A representation of the `RemoteMessage.Notification` class which can be accessed according to its public methods.
 This parameter is available in case the callback was called from a message with a `notification` key in the payload.